alexisc64/git__commands/git_commands.md

 `pwd` to check the actual location of the repo: example: $ pwd /c/Users/LENOVO/Desktop/proyecto

+`git grep` Print lines matching a pattern. example:-grep "hipopotomostrosesquipedaliofobia" yourtext.txt

 ## create and edit files
-`nano` is the easiest way to create and edit files directly from git. for example, i use nano to edit this file with "nano git_commands"
+`nano` is the easiest way to create and edit files directly from git. example: nano "git_commands.md"

-`cat` output the whole file in one go
+`cat` output the whole file in one go example: cat "git_commands"
 ## get the state of the computer
-`lscpu`
+`history`to check the log of every comand used in this project.

+`git whoami`  is an additional Git command that tells you what author and committer information would (probably) be used for a commit
 ## config
 `git config --global user.name "your name"` is used to add your username, needed to commit..